openshift/gcp-project-operator/docs/debug.md

 example-clusternamespace-example-projectclaim   Ready   example-projectclaim   example-clusternamespace   20m
 ```

-Here you can find the real name of the GCP Project created at Google side, by adding the `-o yaml` at the end of the command:
+Here you can find the real name of the GCP Project created at Google side by adding `-o yaml` at the end of the command:

 ```
 kubectl -n gcp-project-operator get projectreferences example-clusternamespace-example-projectclaim -o yaml